 My story hasn’t quite ended yet – but I’m not expecting some magical fairy tale ending, nor was I in the first place.
 I even doubted that I wanted anything to happen, and that I just wanted to release those feelings.

 I consider myself to be extremely socially awkward, but I went for it, whatever “it” was.
 I personally wouldn’t recommend a card from the whole school, but even an individual card might get the message across.
 I suppose his birthday has passed by now, but that’s not your only “opportunity.”
-It’s interesting when people take initiative… hope all goes well.posted about 5 years ago
+It’s interesting when people take initiative… hope all goes well.posted over 5 years ago

 Well it sounds like to me that you are young and its good that you are ready for the outcome.
 I had a similar situation but I never told him for years… I had a crush on him for probably all through High School and two years of college.
 I wish I would of told him way before I eventually did.
 Simply because it broke my heart that he didn’t like me the way I liked him.